greystate/xmldump/README.markdown

 ## Files Installed

-The package installs a Template and an XSLT Macro - the files are:
+The package installs a Template, an XSLT Macro and a Config - the files are:

 	~/masterpages/XMLDump.master
 	~/xslt/XMLDump.xslt
+	~/config/XMLDump.config

 How To Use
 ----------